-Overall, PureLuxe Persian Cat is a significantly above average cat food, earning 8 out of a possible 10 paws based on its nutritional analysis and ingredient list.
+Overall, PureLuxe Persian Cat is an average cat food, earning 6 out of a possible 10 paws based on its nutritional analysis and ingredient list.
 For more information on our cat food analysis techniques, please click here.

 Please note that CatFoodDB may earn a small commission on purchases made via links on this site.
 Thanks for your support!